opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 # Plans and Additional Storage

-Adding billing information to the account is needed to use QFieldCloud Pro plan or Organization plan as well as adding additional storage.
+In case you wish to upgrade to a QFieldCloud **'Pro'** or **'Organization'** plan, your billing information will be required.
+The same applies for additional data storage.

 ## Choosing a plan

-For a **Pro plan**, follow these steps :
+To upgrade to a **Pro plan**, follow these steps:

-1. Click on the username up-right the page
+1. Click on the username at the top-right of the page
 2. Click on "Upgrade to pro"
 3. In the "Subscription" section, click on "Upgrade"
 4. In Pro section, click on "Activate"
-5. Carefully read the "Terms of Service" and agree to the terms of service, then "Proceed"
+5. Read and accept the "Terms of Service", then "Proceed"
-6. In the "Billing Address" section, fill up the form, and then click on "Proceed to payment"
+6. In the "Billing Address" section, fill the required fields and "Proceed to payment"

-For an **Organization plan**, follow these steps :
+To upgrade to an **Organization plan**, follow these steps:

-1. Click on the username up-right the page
+1. Click on the username at the top-right of the page
 2. Click on "Create organization"
 3. Click on "Create"
-4. Choose a name for your organization with only 150 characters or fewer, letters, digits, and @/./+/-/_
+4. Choose a name for your organization with only less than 150 characters, letters, digits, and @/./+/-/_
 5. Click on "Create"
-6. Choose how much storage is needed
+6. Select the desired storage
-7. In the "Billing Address" section, fill up the form, and then click on "Proceed to payment"
+7. In the "Billing Address" section, fill the required fields and "Proceed to payment"

-If the billing information is incomplete, at any time it is possible to finish filling up the form by going to *Billing > Subscription > Finish checkout*
+At anypoint, the billing information can be modified by directing to *Billing > Subscription > Finish checkout*

 All pricing information is available <a href="https://qfield.cloud/pricing" target="_blank">on the Pricing page</a>.

-### **Understanding Active User Billing for Organization Plans**
+### **Active Users under Organization Plans**

+An organization requires at least two users.
-The total cost of your billing cycle for an Organization plan is influenced by the number of active users exceeding the initial two required for the plan subscription.
+The total cost per billing cycle is defined by the number of **active** users.

-An "active user" is defined as any individual who has performed a job within any project under the organization.
-This activity can be originated from either QGIS or the QField mobile application.
+An 'active user' corresponds to a member who has performed a 'job' within a project belonging to the organization.

-To review a detailed list of your organization's active users for the current billing period, you can follow this steps:

-1. Navigate to your **Organization Settings**.
-2. Select the **Billing** section.
-3. Within the "Active users" area, click on the **"View user list"** link.
+To monitor the number of active users direct to *Organization Settings > Billing > "Active users"*

 !![](../assets/images/listing_qfieldcloud_active_users.png)